 Just north of Sonoma Valley on the rustic edge of Santa Rosa, Spring Lake is perfect for families, thanks to a gorgeous setting, swimming lagoon with an inflatable water park, seasonal café, small boating lake, hiking trails, and many other activities.
 The park's Environmental Discovery Center, geared to kids and their families, is a natural science museum with hands-on displays, naturalist-led hikes and many other activities.

-By the way, Spring Lake adjoins Santa Rosa's 152-acre Howarth Park, where a kid-oriented amusement area features a miniature train ride, carousel, pony rides and animal farm.
-Download a campground map of Spring Lake Regional Park.
-Details: 93 Violetti Road, Santa Rosa; 707-539-8092.
+By the way, Spring Lake adjoins Santa Rosa's 152-acre Howarth Park, where a kid-oriented amusement area features a miniature train ride, carousel, pony rides, and an animal farm.

 Consistently rated one of the nation's best camping and RV parks, Petaluma KOA campground is situated on 70 rural acres and offers more than 300 pine-covered tent and RV sites, each with a fire ring and picnic table; the large pull-thru RV sites offer 30amp/50amp, full hookups, cable and WiFi.

-There is plenty for the whole family to do, with bike rentals, hot tub/sauna, swimming pool with cabanas, waterslide, off leash dog park, bocce ball court, horseshoe pits, bounce pillow, rockwall climbing, ring toss, basketball courts, petting farm, hayrides, outdoor movies, a farm-themed playground and Friday karaoke.
+There is plenty for the whole family to do, with bike rentals, hot tub/sauna, swimming pool with cabanas, waterslide, off leash dog park, bocce ball court, horseshoe pits, bounce pillow, rockwall climbing, ring toss, basketball courts, petting farm, hayrides, outdoor movies, a farm-themed playground, and Friday karaoke.
 Guided tours to San Francisco and wine country are available for a fee.
-Details: 20 Rainsville Road, Petaluma, CA 94952, 707-763-1492.

 Sugarloaf has 47 family campsites in a large meadow; sites accommodate RVs up to 27' long and campers up to 23'.
 Each site has a table and fire ring; flush toilets and drinking water are nearby.
 A few fully-furnished luxury canvas tents are also available to rent.
 A group campsite, capable of handling 50, is available.
-Download park brochure and camping map; learn more or make a reservation by visiting this page.
-Details: 2605 Adobe Canyon Rd., Kenwood 95452; 707-833-5712

-which consists of 17 miles of fabulous beaches, bluffs and headlands that stretch from Bodega Head to 4 miles past Jenner, has two campsites that make for great family vacations: Bodega Dunes and Wright's Beach.
+The gorgeous park includes 17 miles of fabulous beaches, bluffs, and headlands that stretch from Bodega Head to four miles past Jenner.
+It has two campgrounds that make for great family vacations: Bodega Dunes and Wright's Beach.

-Bodega Dunes offers 99 campsites with token-operated hot showers, flush toilets, and a trailer sanitation dump station.
+Bodega Dunes offers 98 campsites with token-operated hot showers, flush toilets, and a trailer sanitation dump station.
 Maximum trailer length is 31 feet; no hook-ups available.
 Campfire and junior Ranger programs held during the summer.
 Day use area includes a disabled accessible boardwalk out to a classic sandy beach.
-2485 Highway 1, Bodega Bay, CA 94923, 707-875-3483.

-An extraordinary diversity of activities awaits families, including boating, fishing, and swimming; an extensive trail system for hikers, mountain bikers and equestrians; an archery field; a visitor center with interesting exhibits; and a salmon and steelhead fish hatchery.
+An extraordinary diversity of activities awaits families at Lake Sonoma, including boating, fishing, and swimming; an extensive trail system for hikers, mountain bikers and equestrians; an archery field; a visitor center with interesting exhibits; and a salmon and steelhead fish hatchery.
 Kids always enjoy the campfire, Junior Ranger, water safety programs and other special events that take place during the summer.
-Details: 13005 Rockpile Rd., Geyserville, CA 95441; 707-431-4533.

 Written by Sonoma Insider Suzie Rodriguez.